midorikawaguti/Heart_Failure_Prediction_Team_0/README.md

 #### Demographic Trends

-- Older groups have more probabilit of heart disease.
+- Older groups have more probability of heart disease.
+There is a 20% increase in the likelihood of heart disease when comparing individuals aged 50-59 to those in the 60-69 age group.
 - People in the 20-29 age group are less likely to have HeartDisease.
+In the analyzed data set, there was no record of a patient with heart disease in this age group.
 - The proportion of women (22%) who develop heart disease are lower than men (56%)

 #### Clinical

-- Cholesterol levels are higher in individuals with HeartDisease.
+- Cholesterol levels are higher in individuals with heart disease aged 20-59, with similar averages across these groups.
+However, in the 60-79 age group, cholesterol is not a strong predictor, as those with heart disease have lower average cholesterol than those without.
+This suggests other factors may play a larger role in heart disease risk for older adults, such as age-related metabolic changes or the impact of cholesterol-lowering treatments.
-- Higher MaxHR (Maximun Heart Rate) is associated with lower heart disease risk, decreasing with age.
+- The average maxHR (Maximun Heart Rate) decreases across group ages.
+Additionally, higher MaxHR is associated with lower likelihood of heart disease risk, decreasing with age.
 - Oldpeak values greater than 0.9 are common in heart disease cases, while non-disease cases tend to have values ≤ 0.8
-- Asymptomatic chest pain is associated with a 74% probability of heart disease.
+- 74% of people who have heart disease had asymptomatic chest pain (ASY), which means that routine check-ups are important for those with other risk factors.
 - Most cases with Flat and Down ST_Slope are linked to heart disease, while only 12.9% of individuals with an Up ST_Slope have heart disease.
-- Elevated fasting blood sugar levels increase heart disease risk.
+- Elevated fasting blood sugar (FastingBS) levels increase the likelihood of developing heart disease.
+In the data, high FastingBS levels are associated with a 65.6% probability of heart disease, while low levels correspond to a 44.1% probability.
+Although there is a difference in these probabilities, the fact that they are relatively close suggests that FastingBS alone may not be a strong predictor of heart disease risk.
+Combining FastingBS with other factors could provide a better assessment of heart disease risk.

 #### Exercise related

-- Most individuals who experience angina during exercise are diagnosed with heart disease.
-And vice versa, most people whithout angina during exercise are less likely to have it.
+- Most individuals who experience angina during exercise  - 82.6% (Exercise Angina = 'Y') were diagnosed with heart disease.
+And vice versa, most people whithout angina during exercise are less likely to have it (25.9%).

 ---